Rifle council approves of new beautification project at Interstate 70 gateway

 Council member Clint Hostettler said the decision is “easily explainable” because of the continuing rise in material costs.

 “We’re not $200,000 over the engineer’s price,” he said.
-“We’re $60,000 over and we’ve added other things.”
+“We’re $60,000 over, and we’ve added other things.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.